TheOdinProject/curriculum/rails/active_record_basics.md

 Probably the most important way that logical thinking is required when building a website is in setting up your data model properly.
 Data is the foundation of almost all major web applications, from a simple blog site to Facebook's massively complex web of data.
 Having an obscure or overly complex data model can cripple you when you try to grow and make your life as a developer exceedingly painful.
 If you're working with the wrong tools, something "simple" like asking to display all the comments a user has made on another user's web posts can take up far too many brain and CPU cycles to accomplish.

 If data is the most important piece of a web application, then how Rails handles data should be very interesting to you.
 Luckily, this is one of the most significant reasons that Rails has performed so well compared with the options available just a few years ago.
 Active Record is the interface that Rails gives you between the database and your application.
-It lets you structure your data models for your users, blog posts, comments, followers, etc. in a logical and nearly plain-english way.
-If it seems complicated (which it will at points), just think of life before Active Record.
+It lets you structure your data models for your users, blog posts, comments, followers, etc. in a logical and nearly plain-English way.
+If it seems complicated (which it will at points), just imagine life before Active Record.

 Having a solid understanding of Active Record will make the rest of Rails seem simple by comparison.
-Remember that we previously learned that the Model in MVC is the part that does all the heavy lifting.
+Recall from several lessons ago that the Model in MVC is the part that does all the heavy lifting.
+In this lesson, we'll cover all the basics of working with models, from setting them up to building simple associations between them.
+The more advanced topics will be covered in some of the coming lessons.

+## You Will Need To Understand

+* What is an ORM?
+* Why is Active Record more useful than just using SQL?
+* What are the two steps required to make a new row in your database table with ActiveRecord?
+*

+## What is an ORM?

 What is Active Record anyway?
-Recall that Rails is actually seven main Ruby gems that work harmoniously together.
-Active Record is, to put it inelegantly, the gem that takes care of all the data stuff.
+Recall that Rails is actually seven Ruby gems that work harmoniously together.
+Active Record is, to put it inelegantly, the gem that takes care of all the database stuff.
 It's known as an "ORM".

-## What is an ORM?

 ORM stands for Object-Relational-Mapping.
 It basically means that Active Record takes data which is stored in a database table using rows and columns, which needs to be modified or retrieved by writing SQL statements (if you're using a SQL database), and it lets you interact with that data as though it was a normal Ruby object.

 So if I want to get an array containing a listing of all the users, instead of writing code to initiate a connection to the database, then doing some sort of `SELECT * FROM users` query, and converting those results into an array, I can just type `User.all` and Active Record gives me that array filled with User objects that I can play with as I'd like.
 Wow!

 Even more impressive, it doesn't really matter which type of database you're using (as long as you've set up the `config/database.yml` file properly), Active Record smooths out all the differences between those databases for you so you don't have to think about it.
 You focus on writing code for your application, and Active Record will think about the nitty gritty details of connecting you to your database.
-It also means that if you switch from one database to another, you don't actually need to change any major application code, just som configuration files.
+It also means that if you switch from one database to another, you don't actually need to change any major application code, just some configuration files.
 Sounds logical, right?

 ## Rails Models

 That's a step ahead of ourselves, though, because first it makes sense to think about what the relationship is between Rails and a database anyway.
 It's actually pretty straightforward -- you want to store information about your users, so you create a database table called `users`.
 You want to be able to access that data from your application, so you create a model called `User`, which is really just a Ruby file which inherits from Active Record and thus gets to use all the handy methods I was alluding to earlier like `all` and `find` and `create`.
-One table == one model which inherits from Active Record.
+One table corresponds with one model which inherits from Active Record.

 ### 30 Seconds About Working With Models